ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ### Syncing output data

-The _laboratory_ directory (more details on it in the section [Run ACCESS-OM2 configuration](#run-access-om2-configuration)) is typically under `/scratch` storage on _Gadi_ where [files are regularly deleted once they have been unaccessed for a period of time](https://opus.nci.org.au/pages/viewpage.action?pageId=156434436).
-For this reason climate model outputs need to be moved to a location with longer term storage.
-On _gadi_ this is typically under a project code on `/g/data`.
+The _laboratory_ directory is typically under the `/scratch` storage on _Gadi_, where [files are regularly deleted once they have been unaccessed for a period of time](https://opus.nci.org.au/pages/viewpage.action?pageId=156434436).
+For this reason climate model outputs need to be moved to a location with longer term storage.<br>
+On _Gadi_, this is typically under a project code on `/g/data`.

-`payu` has in-built support to sync outputs, restarts and a copy of the _control_ directory git history to another location.
-To do this modify this section of the `config.yaml` shown below: change `enable` to `True`, and set `path` to a location on `/g/data`.
+_Payu_ has built-in support to sync outputs, restarts and a copy of the _control_ directory git history to another location.<br>
+This feature is controlled by the following section in the `config.yaml` file:
 ```yaml
 # Sync options for automatically copying data from ephemeral scratch space to
 # longer term storage